vrperceptionstudy/vrperceptionstudy.github.io/index.md

+**Important Update.** We have currently stopped accepting new participants.
+Existing participants who have done less than 3 sessions can still finish their remaining sessions.

 Thank you for your interest in our study.
 We are a group of researchers at the University of Toronto in Canada, trying to understand how humans perceive size and depth in Virtual Reality.
 We need your help to run a study for this task.
 In order to participate, you need to have access to any six–degree of freedom VR device compatible with Windows (such as Oculus Rift, HTC Vive, Valve Index, or Windows Mixed Reality devices) or an Oculus Quest.

 ### Alright, what do I have to do?